Kavanaugh: Such a Brett

 He seemed stuck in the high-school mind-set of women as accessories, and most palatable when they were in a position to adore him, be impressed by him, bossed around by him.
 His mother he mentioned in his prepared remarks, but not in the live, emotionally fraught questioning.
 His daughter, his daughter’s basketball team, his wife, his female clerks all were mentioned by Kavanaugh in what felt like an instrumental way.

 “They were laughing with each other.
-Two good friends having a really good time with one another,” said Christine Blasey Ford, of Kavanaugh and Judge, who laughed during her alleged assault.
+Two friends having a really good time with one another,” said Christine Blasey Ford, of Kavanaugh and Judge, who allegedly laughed during the assault.
 She felt beside the point to them even in the moment of her greatest trauma.
 When all the world is an elite all-boys school, after all, women — and anyone else outside the club — just don’t rate.